-Vulcan Materials Company's shares were split on a 3:1 basis on 10 March 1999.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 3 shares.
+Vulcan Materials Company's shares were split on a 3:1 basis on 11 March 1999.
+So if you had owned 1 share the day before the split, the next day you would own 3 shares.
 This wouldn't directly have changed the overall worth of your Vulcan Materials Company shares – just the quantity.
 However, indirectly, the new 66.7% lower share price could have impacted the market appetite for Vulcan Materials Company shares which in turn could have impacted Vulcan Materials Company's share price.

 Vulcan Materials Company share price volatility

-Over the last 12 months, Vulcan Materials Company's shares have ranged in value from as little as US$106.0095 up to US$193.7794.
+Over the last 12 months, Vulcan Materials Company's shares have ranged in value from as little as US$141.18 up to US$212.6534.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Vulcan Materials Company's is 0.5842.
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Vulcan Materials Company's is 0.7005.
 This would suggest that Vulcan Materials Company's shares are less volatile than average (for this exchange).

 Vulcan Materials Company overview

-Vulcan Materials Company produces and supplies construction aggregate primarily in the United States.
+Vulcan Materials Company, together with its subsidiaries, produces and supplies construction aggregates primarily in the United States.
 It operates through four segments: Aggregates, Asphalt, Concrete, and Calcium.
 The Aggregates segment provides crushed stones, sand and gravel, sand, and other aggregates; and related products and services that are applied in construction and maintenance of highways, streets, and other public works, as well as in the construction of housing and commercial, industrial, and other nonresidential facilities.
 The Asphalt Mix segment offers asphalt mix in Alabama, Arizona, California, New Mexico, Tennessee, and Texas, as well as engages in the asphalt construction paving activity in Alabama, Tennessee, and Texas.
-The Concrete segment provides ready-mixed concrete in Maryland, Texas and Virginia, and Washington D.C.
+The Concrete segment provides ready-mixed concrete in California, Maryland, New Jersey, New York, Oklahoma, Pennsylvania, Texas and Virginia, and Washington D.C.
 The Calcium segment mines, produces, and sells calcium products for the animal feed, plastics, and water treatment industries.
 The company was formerly known as Virginia Holdco, Inc. and changed its name to Vulcan Materials Company.
 Vulcan Materials Company was founded in 1909 and is headquartered in Birmingham, Alabama.